Tillamook County Creamery Association: Tillamook Creamery

 The Tillamook Cheese Factory, located at 4165 U.S. 101 North in Tillamook, Oregon, is the Tillamook County Creamery Association's original cheese production facility.
-The Tillamook Cheese Factory also has a visitor center, the Tillamook Creamery, and hosts over 1.3 million tourists each year.
+The Tillamook Cheese Factory also has a visitor center, the Tillamook Creamery, and hosts over 1.3 million tourists annually.
 Visitors can learn about the cheesemaking process, cheese packaging process, and the ice cream-making process from a viewing gallery over the main production floor.
-Tours are self-guided and self-paced, and are augmented by video presentations and interactive kiosks.
+Tours are self-guided, self-paced, and augmented by video presentations and interactive kiosks.

 Tours inside the actual cheese processing area of the plant were discontinued in 1967 due to health and safety regulations.
+A new visitors center was opened in June 2018 with 38,500 sqft of exhibit and viewing space.
+The center also includes a dining area and gift store.

-The Tillamook Cheese Factory produces more than 170,000 pounds of cheese each day and packages approximately one million pounds of cheese on-site each week.
-The factory warehouse has the capacity to age 50 million pounds of cheese at once.
+The Tillamook Cheese Factory produces more than 170,000 pounds of cheese daily and packages approximately one million pounds on-site each week.
+The factory warehouse can age 50 million pounds of cheese.
 The cooperative also operates the aforementioned cheesemaking facilities in Boardman, Oregon and contracts some of its packaging and distribution to Marathon Cheese in Mountain Home, Idaho and Great Lakes Cheese in Salt Lake City.